 Checking the size tag and the box label are not the only techniques that you can use to determine the authenticity of your sneakers.
 In this complete guide to the real vs fake Yeezy Boost 350 V2 Sesame Comparison, we will cover 11 techniques, detailed with images, which can serve as indicators of an authentic pair of Yeezy Boost 350 V2 Sesame.

 We have analysed thousands of both authentic and replica sneakers from this model which has helped us create this thorough guide.
-At the bottom of this article, you will find a recap with the fastest way to authenticating the Yeezy Sesame sneakers.
+At the bottom of this article, you will find a recap of the fastest way to authenticate the Yeezy Sesame sneakers.

 We have a detailed article explaining the barcode test over here, but we will summarize it in this post with authentic and fake vs real Yeezy Sesame examples.
 Do check the article linked above if any info below is unclear.

 For the first step of the authentication process, you will scan the barcode on the box of your Yeezy Boost 350 V2 Sesame.

-Scanning the barcode is the fastest way of spotting out 95% of the fake Yeezy Sesame pairs.
+Scanning the barcode is the fastest way of spotting 95% of the fake Yeezy Sesame pairs.
 The technique works so well because the barcode is usually overlooked by fake manufacturers who do not care to pay attention to the details of the barcode.

 As such, they are typically unable to duplicate the barcode correctly, which makes the barcode a major indicator of authenticity in the Yeezy sneakers.

 You can scan the barcode using the Legit Check App.
 The app has a barcode function that works by comparing the unique barcode of your sneakers to other sneakers in the Yeezy-Adidas line.